 Will this happen?

-Subsequently Muslim Public Affairs Council director Salam al-Marayati (husband of Dr. Laila al-Marayati) told the Washington Report: “We’re willing to meet anyone anytime, but not if it is part of the State Department’s agenda to intensify bad feelings.
+Subsequently Muslim Public Affairs Council director Salam al-Marayati (husband of Dr. Laila al-Marayati) told the Washington Report on Middle East Affairs,: “We’re willing to meet anyone anytime, but not if it is part of the State Department’s agenda to intensify bad feelings.
 If the Kabbani people feel a need to come back, this is not the way to do it.”

 He added that he considered Ambassador Seiple’s analogy of his own church’s split to the objections of mainstream Muslim groups to Kabbani as erroneous.
 “The issue is not over religious differences, but about the security and identity of Muslims in the U.S. which were threatened by Mr. Kabbani’s speech to the State Department,” Salam al-Marayati said.

-Inasmuch as ISCA’s Mirahmadi had traveled from Washington, DC to attend the meeting, the Washington Report asked Marayati if he had received advance notice that the Kabbani followers would be at the forum.
+Inasmuch as ISCA’s Mirahmadi had traveled from Washington, DC to attend the meeting, the Washington Report on Middle East Affairs, asked Marayati if he had received advance notice that the Kabbani followers would be at the forum.

 “No,” he replied.
 “I just saw them enter the center’s lobby and I took time to shake their hands and say I was glad that, despite our differences, they were joining us.”

-In a June 10 phone conversation with Mirahmadi, who is general counsel for ISCA, she told the Washington Report she was a board member of MPAC in 1993 or 1994.
+In a June 10 phone conversation with Mirahmadi, who is general counsel for ISCA, she told the Washington Report on Middle East Affairs, she was a board member of MPAC in 1993 or 1994.

 When we asked how she feels about the breach with Salam and Laila Marayati, she replied: “Terrible.
 I hugged Laila when I saw her before the [June 8] program.